Because of her hero donor, Maqsuda can breathe again, and be the wife, mother, and career woman she loves to be.

-Latinos have a higher risk of kidney disease and kidney failure than White Americans.
-In fact, Latinos are 1½ times more likely to have kidney failure than other Americans.
+Multicultural populations have a higher risk of diabetes (primarily, type 2), high blood pressure, obesity, and heart disease, all of which increase the risk of kidney disease.
+Chronic kidney disease is a serious health problem for Hispanic Americans.
+In fact, Latinos/Hispanics are 1½ times more likely to have kidney failure than other Americans are.

 Donate Life Northwest wants to encourage the Latino community with kidney disease to learn more and explore all of their options for treatment.
 It is important to learn about the transplant process, preparing for transplant, living donation, and deceased donation.

 We would like to offer free resources to patients looking for more information; the resources available are in both English and Spanish.
 Contact Maria Filizola for more information.

 Erase the Wait-Living Kidney Mentorship Program: This program focuses on living kidney donation by pairing waitlisted kidney patients with trained mentors who are living donors or recipients of living donations.
 Through peer networking, education on living donation, training on sharing one's story and need, and the chance to speak with those who have experienced living donation, participants and their support people are equipped to pursue living donation in the way that is most suitable for them.

 Transplant Education for Dialysis Patients: Our training will give patients the ability to explore the option of transplant and understand how it may be beneficial to them.
 Patients will learn from peers and medical professionals.